 Friendship Kitchen

-Several times a year, Resurrection makes and takes meals to more than 80 homebound citizens in Loudon County, many of them elderly.
+Several times a year, Resurrection makes and takes meals for more than 80 homebound citizens in Loudon County, many of whom are elderly.
 We do this in partnership with our neighbors at Shepherd of the Lake Lutheran Church.
 Those serving make a meal (usually our famous BBQ and side dishes), package it into portable containers, and then drivers take those meals along pre-assigned routes.
-Whether your gifts are in cooking, packaging, or delivering and being a human contact for people who are isolated, there is always space for you.
+Whether your gifts are in cooking, packaging, or delivering and being a human contact for isolated people, there is always space for you.
 If you feel called to serve, please call or email the church – we’ll put you in touch with Diane Van Koughnett or Jan Sampson.

 Loudon County Habitat for Humanity

-Resurrection’s annual rib cookoff, Ribfest Loudon, donates the proceeds of the event to Loudon County Habitat for Humanity to further its mission.
-Many of our members also give their time and talent directly to the organization year-round.
+Ribfest Loudon donates the proceeds to Loudon County Habitat for Humanity to further its mission.
+Many Resurrection members also give their time and talent to the organization year-round.

 Episcopal Appalachian Ministries